Neck Pain Symptoms

 - Between C4-C5 – Weakness in the shoulder, sometimes accompanied by shoulder pain

 - Between C5-C6 – Weakness in the biceps and wrist, along with numbness and tingling in the hand and thumb

 - Between C6-C7 – Weakness in the triceps, as well as weakness, numbness, and pain that may travel to the fingers, especially the middle finger

 At times, an X-ray, MRI or CT scan may be necessary to help diagnose the problem.
-Contact Laser Spine Institute for a free review of your MRI or CT scan.
+Contact Laser Spine Institute for your MRI or CT scan review.
 If surgery is necessary to treat your neck pain symptoms, Laser Spine Institute has a variety of minimally invasive, outpatient procedures that can help you find relief from pain.